 Bicarbonate ions work with their conjugate acid—carbonic acid (H2CO3)—to keep blood pH within acceptable limits.
 Excess H+ ions are captured by bicarbonate and converted to carbonic acid, which is then converted to carbon dioxide to be removed by the lungs.

-H+ + HCO3– → H2CO3 → CO2 + H2O
+H+ + HCO3 → H2CO3 → CO2 + H2O

 Benefits of Alkaline Water?

-Our bodies maintain very efficient systems that keep pH within an extremely narrow range – a bottle of pH 10 ionized alkaline water isn’t going to change that.
+Our bodies maintain very efficient systems that keep pH within an extremely narrow range.
+A bottle of pH 10 ionized alkaline water isn’t going to change that.
 Or at least, you hope it doesn’t.

 Furthermore, there is nothing in the scientific literature that supports the supposed health benefits of alkaline water or an ‘alkaline-rich diet’.
 Yes, that includes ionized alkaline water, antioxidant alkaline water, [insert random keyword here] alkaline water… you get the picture.

 While alkaline water consumption may not pose much of a risk in the short term, it may turn out to be the cause of long-term health issues.
 A 2001 study on rats on an alkaline water diet showed signs of growth retardation, although the exact cause was not determined2.

-Alkaline Water – Another Marketing Scam
+Alkaline Water: Just Another Marketing Scam